espressif/esp-hosted/docs/Linux_based_host/Linux_based_readme.md

 		$ pip3 install protobuf
 		```
 	* Bluetooth Stack and utilities:
-	  :warning:`Note: We have tested ESP-Hosted solution with bluez 5.43 and 5.45`
+	  :warning:`Note: We have tested ESP-Hosted solution with bluez 5.43+`
 		* bluetooth
 		* bluez
 		* bluez-tools